 Program Admission Requirements

-To be considered for admission to the Master’s Degree in Healthcare Administration, an applicant must satisfy all College admission requirements.
+To be considered for admission to the Master’s Degree in Healthcare Administration, an applicant must satisfy all University admission requirements.
 Those minimum requirements include the following:

 - Successfully completed a baccalaureate degree from an accredited college or university,